freeflowuniverse/crystaltools/scripts/ct_help.md

 # Crystal Tools Commands

+_ ct_build  : build the crystal tools
-- ct_check  : check if crystaltools installed, if not will do
+- ct_check  : check if crystaltools installed, if not will build
 - ct_reset  : will reset env
+-
-- v_check   : will check if vlang installed, if not will install from code
+- v_check/v_build       : will check if vlang installed, if not will install from code
-- vls_check : will see if vls installed if not, will pull git & compile and install
+- vls_check/vls_build   : will see if vls installed if not, will pull git & compile and install
 - rmb_check : will install reliable message bus installed